Aaron Glenn: NFL career statistics

-Post-playing career
+Executive career

 Houston Stallions

 Starting in 2012, Glenn held the position of general manager with the Houston Stallions of the Texas Lone Star Football League, an indoor league comprising exclusively teams from Texas.

 New York Jets

 In June 2012, Glenn was hired by the New York Jets, his former team, as a personnel scout.

+Coaching career

 Cleveland Browns

 On May 18, 2014, Glenn was named the assistant defensive backs coach for the Cleveland Browns.

 New Orleans Saints

 On January 13, 2016, Glenn was hired by the New Orleans Saints as their secondary coach.

 Detroit Lions

 On January 23, 2021, Glenn was hired by the Detroit Lions as their defensive coordinator under head coach Dan Campbell.

 On February 24, 2023, Glenn signed a multi–year contract extension with the Lions.
 The following season, he led the defense to the second-fewest rushing yards allowed in the NFL.
 In the 2024 season, his defensive unit finished tied for second in the league for fewest passing touchdowns allowed.